Constanze Bell Planning & Environment Barrister

 Constanze has been instructed as counsel (sole counsel and joint counsel) to advise on local plan preparation and examinations in public.

 Shortly after joining Chambers as a tenant Constanze was seconded to Bromsgrove and Redditch District Council’s Legal Services Department.
 She advised on: planning law, local government law and judicial review; and assisted with planning prosecutions.
 Constanze also acted as the LPA’s legal advisor at planning committee.

 Constanze is a member of the ‘Environmental Law Foundation’ and is willing to consider acting pro bono when instructed by ELF in appropriate cases.
-Pro bono work has included advising a local action group (Power without Pylons) on their consultation response to the final public National Grid consultation on major infrastructure proposals to join up Moorside power station to the grid (‘the North West Connections Project’).
-The proposals have been featured in the press including in The Telegraph.
+Pro bono work has included advising a local action group (‘Power without Pylons’) on their consultation response to the final public National Grid consultation on major infrastructure proposals to join up Moorside power station to the grid (‘the North West Connections Project’).
+The proposals were featured in the press.